Hurt vs Harm

 1Is the pain coming from a single event, or from a repeated pattern?

-2Can the other person hear how this affected you without getting defensive?
+2Can the other person hear the impact without getting defensive?

-3After the interaction, do you feel clearer or more confused?
+3After the interaction, is there more clarity or more confusion?

 4Is there space for both people to be honest about what happened?

-5Does the pattern leave you questioning your own perception?
+5Does the pattern leave someone questioning their own perception?

 6Is repair happening, or is the cycle just restarting?